iamromulan/cellular-modem-wiki/README.md

 These modems are a full-fledged Linux router under the hood.
 Once you've got access, you can modify anything you want on the filesystem.
 It's pretty cool, and also kind of dangerous.. but neat.
 The access is via 'adb' - the same tool used to do fun stuff to Android phones.

 ## Unlocking and using ADB

+> :bowtie: Thanks to [carp4](https://github.com/carp4) for their work on the [qadbkey-unlock python script](https://github.com/carp4/qadbkey-unlock) we can do this without Quectel's help now!

 To get access, you need to get a key salt from the modem, then give that to the python ADB unlock keygen, take that response to unlock ADB, and then actually enable ADB.
 This only needs to be done once, as this survives firmware flashing.